Public Relations Society of America (PRSA)

 Emory University’s innovative Juris Masters (JM) program can help public relations professionals navigate the murky waters of communicating in an over-regulated marketplace.
 Earn your degree while you manage your career, in as little as a year or as long as four, providing you with maximum flexibility.
 Add to this a slate of courses in constitutional law and torts, plus specialized classes in media law and intellectual property, and you have a legal foundation that puts you back in control of your brand.
 Build the skills to manage your company’s messaging with a JM degree in business communications from Emory University.

-We are pleased to offer a 15% Founder's Scholarship for all PRSA members beginning the JM program in the fall, 2013 semester.
+We are pleased to offer a 15% Founder's Scholarship for all PRSA members beginning the JM program in the current academic year.

 - Administrative Law